jonasberg034/Kubernetes/kubernetes.md

 <SECRETS>

-- Secrets can contain user credentials required by Pods to access a database.
+- Secrets (an object in Kubernetes) can contain user credentials required by Pods to access a database.
 For example, a database connection string consists of a username and password.
 You can store the username in a file ./username.txt and the password in a file ./password.txt on your local machine.

 - The kubectl create secret command packages these files into a Secret and creates the object on the API server.
 The name of a Secret object must be a valid DNS subdomain name.
 Show types of secrets with opening : (Kubetnetes Secret Types)[https://kubernetes.io/docs/concepts/configuration/secret/]